- Can I bring my dog on the boat? Are they allowed on Monhegan?

 - How long can I leave a car in the parking lot?
 How do I pay for long-term parking?

 You may park your car for as long as needed.
-Please be aware that your parking fee ($3 per day) is collected up front and you should come prepared to cover that expense.
-Credit cards are not accepted.
-Please pay with cash or check.
+Please be aware that your parking fee ($4 per day) is collected up front and you should come prepared to cover that expense.
+Credit cards and personal checks are not accepted.
+Please pay with cash.

 - Is the parking lot safe?

 Yes!
 The parking lot is in a residential area that is extremely safe.
 Please disarm your car alarm.

 - Do you need to reserve ahead for parking?